Are Saline Nasal Drops For Babies Good? Risks & Precautions

 Image: Shutterstock

 The saline drops and nasal sprays work by passing through the delicate nasal membrane and reducing the excess mucus secretion (3).
-It neither irritates nor harms the nasal tissues.
+It neither irritates nor harms the nasal tissues, and is one of the safest ways to clean your baby’s nose.

 Pediatricians recommend using a nasal bulb or a bulb syringe along with the nasal saline drops to suction and clear the mucus from an infant or baby’s nose.
 The saline solution also thins the congested or hardened mucus within the nose, making it easier to suction the mucus through the nostrils.